OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 needed
 * have been carefully checked for bugs that may have been introduced by modifications in parts of the system involved in the generation process
-* are generated from versioned imput (i.e. none of the packages to be translated or involved in the generation process are dirty)
+* are generated from versioned input (i.e. none of the packages to be translated or involved in the generation process are dirty)

-it's preferrable that no changes to them are submitted.
+it's preferable that no changes to them are submitted.

 # Integration of GIT with the source tree organization